-Daily group lessons and 1:1 coaching 2 days/week, + in-person and virtual social events
+Daily group lessons, 1:1 coaching, and on-campus and virtual social events

-Eligibility: Must be 18-26 y/o and have documentation indicating an intellectual disability.
+Eligibility: Must be 18-26 y/o and have documentation indicating an intellectual disability or cognitive impairment.
 HEELS Prep applicants should be interested in setting goals and building skills for the transition to adulthood.
-The program will admit 10 participants for the Summer 2022 Cohort.
+The program will admit 10-12 participants for the Summer 2023 Cohort.